- Planet X is a hypothetical planet that is located about 400 astronomical units (AU) away.

 Although detailed sky surveys such as Pan-STARRS and Wide-field Infrared Survey Explorer were not able to detect Planet X, they haven’t ruled out the existence of such an object in the outer solar system either.

 Researchers are currently using the world’s most advanced telescopes, including NEOWISE and Subaru Telescope, to search for the planet in its predicted orbit.
-Over the course of the next decade, we will have more sensitive sky surveys.
+In the next decade, we will have more sensitive sky surveys.

 By 2030, astronomers will have seen it or will have better ideas about its location.
 And if it is not there, they will have alternate explanations for the observed peculiarities of the Solar System.